WSL Xvision / Advent Vega – Docking station

 It gives the tablet a secure stand on your desktop as a charging station.
-And it gives easier access to the USB port, HDMI output and speakers output.
-In addition it extends the USB to 3 ports.
-Right now, due to a limit of Android, it supports only 1 USB memory device, but you can connect a keyboard and mouse to the other ports.
+And it gives easier access to the USB port, HDMI output, and speakers output.
+If you want a stronger HDMI output, you may want to look into https://www.hdmi.org/spec21sub/enhancedaudioreturnchannel, to see what advancements can help your equipment get the best audio optimization.
+In addition, it extends the USB to 3 ports.
+Right now, due to the limit of Android, it supports only 1 USB memory device, but you can connect a keyboard and mouse to the other ports.
 On MoDaCo you can find a list of working devices.

 Here is a picture with the tablet attached: The device fits easily into the docking station.
 The docking station is quite heavy, that gives the tablet a safe stand.
 The blue LED on the front is a little bit annoying in the beginning, but I got used to it very soon.
 The angle of the screen is a little bit too high.
 Typing is quite difficult if you haven’t a keyboard attached.

 On the back of the dock you find the input for the power supply (unfortunately you have to use the one that came with the tablet), audio and HDMI output and 3 USB ports.
 When the tablet is in the docking station, the USB port automatically switches to host mode, so there is no additional software needed to switch the USB mode.
 When using the USB port on the tablet itself, you have manually to switch between host and slave mode.
 Good that on MoDaCo you can find the application and widget to switch between the two modes.